pathakg028/portfolio/Readme.md

 The biggest Positive impact of the internet on society is the popularity of social networks and social media websites.
 Societies around the globe are becoming stronger, developed and more intelligent because most technologies are interlinked with the internet.

 Internet added values in the people’s life and the way we introduce each other and communicate for shared life, career and business values.
 The Internet removes the geographical barriers between people.
 Societies are getting inspired by each other.
 And the biggest positives that slowly but definitely societies breaking the Superstition, conservatism and cultural egos.

-# introduction

-A junior developer, I originally studied Mtech (Information Technology) from Swinburne universities Melbourne.
-I worked in a Digital Agency (APD) as a Traffic Executive.

-I am very fond of learning new things specially web development.
-So I have shifted my focus toward transitioning into a career in full-stack web development.
-I am currently undertaking the Coder Academy Bootcamp at the Academy of Information Technology.
-I'm always looking to explore new opportunities and work with passionate, creative people.